What do I do with my pet’s body?

 How is my pet transported for cremation?

 You can transport the body yourself to a pet cremation facility or your vet clinic.
 Or you can have the mobile vet handle transport for you.
 Please set aside two large towels and a blanket or bed sheet that the vet can keep.
 Think about sending a special toy or blanket or drawing or love note or flowers.
 The mobile vet will gently wrap your pet’s body.
 They are equipped with several sized stretchers and baskets.
 They work alone and do need your help lifting the stretcher to their vehicle.
 Small pets nestle in the front passenger seat and larger pets rest on a padded dog bed in the back cargo area of an SUV or minivan.
 There may be enough time for the vet to go directly from your home to the crematorium.
 If time is limited, the vet has a freezer in their home garage for temporary cold storage.
 The mobile vet will make arrangements to return the ashes back to you if selected.
 Ashes can be delivered to you by the vet personally or shipping from the crematory is commonly done.
 You could arrange with the mobile vet to pick up the ashes from your regular vet clinic or emergency clinic.
-Or delivery to a friend or neighbor can work.
+Delivery to a friend or neighbor can also work.
 Deliveries are coordinated with when the mobile vet is called to your area again (few days to 1-2 weeks).
 Please let the vet know if you’d like a special trip in order for your reunion to be as soon as possible.

 How do I know that I am really getting only my pet’s ashes back?